 Not all rodent species breed as prolifically as mice and rats do.
 The capybara, for example, usually produces only one litter a year unless conditions are particularly favourable.
 Litter size varies between one and 8 but is usually 5.
 Capybara offspring are well developed at birth and are soon able to follow their mother and eat solid food.

-Rodent Animal Photos and Pictures:
+Rodent Animal Photos: